SciDAS/gpn-workshop/README.md

 `kubectl get pods`

+If you are on Nautilus/PRP, be sure to switch to the *teach-compbio* namespace if you have not already(optional):

+`kubectl config set-context --current --namespace=teach-compbio`

 ## 2. Create Persistant Data Storage to Host Workflow Data

 Now it is time to provision a NFS server to store workflow data.
 We will streamline this process by using Helm.
 Helm is a Kubernetes package manager!